zerangu/STM32_Drone_Flight_Ctrl/README.md

 ESC4  -  PB1 - left  - rear   - ccw

-# MPU6050 Pin Mapping
+# MPU6050 Mounting & Pin Mapping

-X-axis towards frount
+X-axis towards frount, facing up, lay flat.
+Use earplug or other foam or rubber as a damper is a good practice.

 VCC - 5V